 Advanced Setup: Deploy to multiple targets

-The sample will enable you to work on two different branches, where each branch will deploy to a different environment.
+The sample will enable you to work on two different branches, where each of the branches deploys to a different environment.

 Bash: